Delgado On Site (DOS)

 The goal of DOS is to help future Delgado Community College students make a successful transition to college life prior to high school graduation.
-A student’s transition will be considered successful when he or she completes all components of the DOS program.
+A student’s transition will be considered successful when they complete all components of the DOS program.
 These components include:

-- completing the Career Pathways Workshop using our Campus Cruising software.
+- completing the Career Pathways Workshop using our career software.

-- ompleting the financial aid process in a timely manner (preferably before the May 1 priority deadline).
+- completing the financial aid process in a timely manner (preferably before the May 1 priority deadline).

 - applying for admission to Delgado.

-- taking Delgado’s placement assessment and registering for the first semester of classes during Freshman Connection.
+- meeting with a Delgado Advisor and registering for the first semester of classes.

 - completing online freshman orientation.